 The Lesson 8 extension of Project Resilience is the implementation of a student-designed resilience project on the school campus.
 Successful project implementation will depend on your ability to secure funding, allocate sufficient time, and cultivate support from your school administration and community members who can advise students as they create the project plan.

 Note: If you plan to implement a resilience project at your school campus, it is strongly recommended that you secure funding prior to beginning the Project Resilience curriculum.
-Sources of project funding may be: project sponsors, student fundraisers, school budgets, or grants.
+Sources of project funding may be project sponsors, student fundraisers, school budgets, or grants.
 You will also need to work with your school administration to get their support for project implementation.
 Review Resilience Project Planning - A Guide for Teachers for more helpful tips.

 The School Resilience Plan that students will create in Lesson 7 provides a bank of projects to choose from for implementation.
 It is suggested that students present their project ideas from the School Resilience Plan to a panel of stakeholders (school administration, school facilities manager, community members who work in engineering, or other relevant professions) who can help select which project to move forwards with.
 They might be able to help students estimate the cost of the project, for example.
 Other things to consider might include: permitting, if special equipment will be needed, the amount of time it will take to implement the project, the cost of labor, etc.